dshulyak/invasion/DESIGN.md

   If there are no routes mark alien as trapped, so he will be ignored in the future.
   Otherwise, leave the current city, and go to Invade city routine.

 Invade city routine, needs to verify if the city already invaded or not.
-If it is then the new alien will fight with an alien that currently is city invader (both will die in the process, and the city will get destroyed).
+If it is, then the new alien will fight with an alien that is currently invades city (both will die in the process, and the city will get destroyed).
 If the city is not invaded - the alien will set himself as an invader.

-- At the end of the step, we will remove the alien if we observed his death in this step, in this case, alien is removed both from aliens collection and aliens ordered a slice.
+- At the end of the step, we will remove the alien if we observed his death in this step, in this case, alien is removed both from aliens collection and aliens ordered slice.
-  If alien reached max moves we will remove an alien from the ordered slice, so that we won't pick him anymore, but Alien object may still be useful, e.g. if another alien invades city where original alien, with exhausted moves, ended up.
+  If alien reached max moves we will remove an alien from the ordered slice, so that we won't pick him anymore, but Alien object may still be useful, e.g. if another alien invades city where original alien ended up.